MediaMath/httpie-plex/README.rst

 	$ python setup.py test

 Contributions are welcome!
 For new features, tests are a requirement and should have good coverage.
 For bug fixes/improvements, tests must pass.
-Further, style- check your code with `pycodestyle <https://github.com/PyCQA/pycodestyle>`_.
+Further, code must be style-checked with `pycodestyle <https://github.com/PyCQA/pycodestyle>`_.